peckto/ldaf/README.md

 LDAF has been developed to solve this problem by separating the data from the analysis process.
 Data can be loaded once and analysis modules can be loaded/updated dynamically during runtime.

-To visualise data, LDAF supports matplotlib and ggplot.
+To visualise data, LDAF supports matplotlib.
 Figures are printed inside the matplotlib canvas with all its features, including the picker event.
 In this way, interactive applications can be created with little effort.